Using YAML

 Cluster

-- Custom Cluster: For more specific needs, such as utilizing on-premise hardware or particular cloud configurations, specify your custom requirements to tailor the cluster to your needs.
+- Custom Cluster: For more specific needs, such as utilizing on-premises hardware or particular cloud configurations, specify your custom requirements to tailor the cluster to your needs.

 Resource